n0rdy/n0rdy-blog/content/posts/20231214/go-concurrency-with-for-and-select.md

 series: "Go concurrency simplified"
 ---

-# Go concurrency simplified.
-Part 3: Managing channels with `for` loops and `select` statements

 Hello there!
 I feel like I got my covid under control and will be back to daily life soon.
 In the meantime, I'm sitting at my desk in a nearly empty apartment (I'm moving soon) and wondering whether it's possible to produce an echo if I scream loud enough 🤔 Anyway, I feel like it's the right time to start working on Part 3 of the "Go concurrency simplified" series.
 Today, we'll move on and explore the ways Go offers us to sync goroutines - it will get us closer to solving the queue situation in the post office we discussed last time.
 But let's start with a short recap of where we stopped in the previous post (if you missed it, [here is the link](https://n0rdy.foo/posts/20231211/go-waitgroup/)).

 ## Recap